Plant-Based Athletes & How To Start A Vegan Diet If You’re An Athlete

 Tia Blanco

 Tia’s diet reflects the tropical nature of her sport.
 As a champion surfer she needs lots of energy so starts the day with fruits and banana ‘nice’ cream, with molasses for the extra iron and calcium.
-Lunch is often a stir fry with a tropical twist, adding fruits such as pineapple for extra vitamin C, and dinner is often sushi with all kinds of protein and fat-filled goodies like tofu, avocado, seaweed and green onion.
+Lunch is often a stir fry with a tropical twist, adding fruits such as pineapple for extra vitamin C, while dinner is often plant-based sushi with all kinds of protein and fat-filled goodies like tofu, avocado, seaweed, and green onion.

 Torre Washington